tytydraco/yessleep/out/I_have_been_cheating_on_my_wife_and_today_I_found_out_she_has_been_cheating_on_me_too_And_I_have_never_been_more_terrified_in_my_life.md

 My arm…my arm looked like it belonged to an old man.
 It had withered with just a single touch from that thing.
 I wrenched my arm out of its grip and ran to the door, only to find it locked.
 I pounded it on it hoping, praying the neighbours, SOMEONE would hear me, it was morning and someone would-

 I heard the cold, low chuckle behind me and my blood froze.
 Without even thinking, I turned and ran past it for the stairs, I could hear its slow shuddering footsteps behind me as I rushed up the stairs to the bedroom, throwing myself inside.
 Quickly I locked the door behind me and then ran to the window to get out.
-It didn’t budge so I tried to throw a window against the glass.
+It didn’t budge so I tried to throw a chair against the window.

 It.
 Wouldn’t.
 Break.